 2.10 Unit of measure Percent of enterprises and percent of revenue.

-In the StatBank table ITAV2-ITAV5 and ITAV7-ITAV11 are specified the percentage of enterprises that either have answered "Yes" or "No" to a question (categorical variable).
+In the StatBank table ITAV3, ITAV4, ITAV5, ITAV9.
+ITAV12, ITAV14, ITAV15. are specified the percentage of enterprises that either have answered "Yes" or "No" to a question (categorical variable).
 There are enterprises that have not answered all questions, so the sum of the categories "Yes" and "No" does not total up to 100 percent.
-In the StatBank table ITAV6, enterprises e-sales and e-purchases are stated as percentage of the year's turnover and total purchases, respectively.
+In the StatBank table ITAV13, enterprises e-sales and e-purchases are stated as percentage of the year's turnover and total purchases, respectively.
 Enterprises annual turnover is obtained from the latest version of the Business Register.
 The enterprises annual total purchase is calculated by the sum of domestic purchases and imports in the latest publication of the General Enterprise Statistics.
 2.11 Reference period The reference period is January of the same year (for some variables the previous calendar year).
 2.12 Frequency of dissemination The survey is published annually.

-2.13 Legal acts and other agreements The Act on Statistics Denmark (Lov om Danmarks Statistik), cf. Order no. 15 of 12 January 1972, as amended by Act no. 386 of 13 June 1990, Act no. 1025 of 19 December 1992 and Act no. 295 of 2 May 2000.
+2.13 Legal acts and other agreements The Act on Statistics Denmark (Lov om Danmarks Statistik), cf. Order no. 15 of 12 January 1972, as amended by Act no. 386 of 13 June 1990, Act no. 1025 of 19 December 1992, Act no. 295 of 2 May 2000 and Act no. 610 of 30 2018.
 EU Commission Regulation (EC) No 960/2008.
 From 2006 the survey is a part of the EU regulation on statistics on the Information Society (EC regulation No. 808/2004).
+The regulation is extended in Regulation (EC) No 2019/1910.

-2.14 Cost and burden The reporting burden is set at 1,964 hours for 2,712 enterprises with 10 or more persons employed that have answered the question concerning time consumption (total sample was 4,180 companies).
-It gives an average time per enterprise about 43 minutes.
-ICT usage and e-commerce in enterprises 2019.
+2.14 Cost and burden The reporting burden is set at 1,943 hours for 2,331 enterprises with 10 or more persons employed that have answered the question concerning time consumption (total sample was 3,948 enterprises).
+It gives an average time per enterprise about 50 minutes.
+ICT usage and e-commerce in enterprises 2020.
 2.15 Comment Find information on the subject website about the use of ICT in enterprises.
 Additional information can be obtained from Statistics Denmark.
 3 Statistical processing The statistics is annual and questionnaire-based.
 Validation includes consistency checks built into the digital form, combined with subsequent checks and possible re-contact to reporting enterprises.
 The published results are grossed up to population level.
 Stratification is based on activity and enterprise size class.

-3.1 Source data

-The survey covers enterprises in the private, non-financial urban industries with at least 10 full-time employees.
-In 2019, the survey also includes enterprises with 5-9 employees who have answered a reduced version of the questionnaire (approximately 1/3 of the survey questions for enterprises with 10+ employees).
+3.1 Source data The survey covers enterprises in the private, non-financial urban industries with at least 10 full-time employees.
 The survey is based on questionnaire information from a sample of enterprises.
-The sample is stratified by industry groups and size (defined by number of employees).
+The sample is stratified by industry groups and size (defined by number of full-time employees).
 Information is reported digitally.

 The survey covers enterprises in the private, non-financial urban industries with at least 10 full-time employees.
-The sample included 4,420 enterprises, and of these, 3,289 units also extended to the 2018-sample, i.e. 74 percent of the sample in 2019 are repeats from last year.
-Net sample included 4,180 enterprises, and there were 4,076 responses.
+The sample included 4,317 enterprises, and of these, 3,298 units also extended to the 2019-sample, i.e. 76 percent of the sample in 2020 are repeats from last year.
+Net sample included 4,273 enterprises, and there were 3,948 responses.
 In the net sample, enterprises that are closed or bankrupt are deducted.
-In 2019, the survey also includes enterprises with 5-9 employees who have answered a reduced version of the questionnaire (approximately 1/3 of the survey questions for enterprises with 10+ employees).
-The net sample included 3,310 enterprises and there were 1,216 responses.
 For the calculation of E-sales share of total revenue, information from the Business Register (ESR) is used.
 Enterprises e-purchases are calculated as a percentage of total purchases.
 Information about total purchase is obtained from General Enterprise Statistics.
 3.2 Frequency of data collection Yearly.